Ngāti Raukawa: Early history

 Ngāti Raukawa are descended from Raukawa, son of Māhina-a-rangi of Ngāti Kahungunu and Tūrongo, who was descended from the settlers of the Tainui canoe.
 One of Raukawa's descendants was Maniapoto, ancestor of the Ngāti Maniapoto iwi.
 Ngāti Raukawa established their territory in the southern Waikato and northern Taupō region.
-In the early 19th century many Ngāti Raukawa people migrated to the Manawatū, Horowhenua and Kapiti Coast region.
+In the early 19th century many Ngāti Raukawa people migrated to the Manawatū (including Rangitīkei and Horowhenua) and Greater Wellington (including the Kapiti Coast) regions.

 In the mid-17th century, the Ngāti Raukawa rangatira Whāita, Tama-te-hura, and Wairangi conquered the section of the upper Waikato river between Putāruru and Ātiamuri in the Ngāti Raukawa–Ngāti Kahu-pungapunga War.
 After this war, Wairangi settled the area south of Whakamaru and his descendants, the Ngāti Wairangi, now share Mōkai marae with a number of other hapu.
 Whāita took the section furthest up the river, around Pōhatu-roa and his descendants, the Ngāti Whāita, have their marae at Ōngāroto, on the north bank of the Waikato River, a little west of Ātiamuri.

 In the early 19th century, significant numbers of Ngāti Raukawa migrated south during the Musket Wars.
 Led by Te Whatanui and other chiefs, they joined Ngāti Toarangatira in a southwards migration through the North Island, which proceeded in three stages.
 This brought them into conflict with established tangata whenua in the southern parts of the North Island.
 They conquered land from Rangitikei to Kapiti, and there settled many subtribes and established many pā.
 Four of the subtribes, Ngāti Waewae, Ngāti Pikiahu, Ngāti Matakore and Ngāti Rangatahi, are based on the Te Reureu block, between the Waitapu and Rangitawa Streams, at Kakariki, beside the Rangitīkei River.